-Another component of tool used for the public engagement effort was a web survey that was developed through Survey Monkey, which is an online survey software platform.
+Another tool used for the public engagement effort was a web survey through Survey Monkey, an online survey platform.
 Survey participants answered questions by choosing three items from a list.
 Each question was related to an EJ topic and selected items enabled staff to determine what was most important to community residents.
 The web survey was open to the public during October and November 2018 and allowed only residents who lived in certain zip codes to take the survey.
 Seven hundred nineteen individuals from zip codes that included Environmental Justice Communities took the survey.
 Survey summaries are in Appendix A-2.
 Conclusions based on responses include the following: